Steps to Start a Business in Colorado

 Certain licenses and permits will be needed to operate a business in Colorado and the ones needed will vary on the business’s activities and location.
 Some common registrations include:

 Business Licenses – There is no general state of Colorado business license, however, many cities require a general business license in order to operate.

 Sales Tax License – Businesses selling products and certain services will need to register for a Sales Tax Permit with the Colorado Department of Revenue.

 Professional Licensing – Some services such as cosmetologists, massage therapists, and plumbers require licensing in Colorado.
-While this isn’t a license on the business, licensing is required in order to operate.
+While this isn’t a license on the business, licensing is required to operate.

-Zoning Permits – Some physical locations will need to obtain zoning permits from the city or county before they are able to open the business.
+Zoning Permits – Some physical locations will need to obtain zoning permits from the city or county before they can open the business.

 Additionally the Colorado Small Business Navigator has a lot of information regarding federal, state, and local licensing requirements.
 Call the Small Business Navigator at 720-665-7439 with your small business licensing questions.

 Step 8: Find Financing

 Obtaining the funds to start a small business is a challenging process for many.

 Not only are there unfamiliar terms like collateral, equity, assets, liabilities, and others, but there are several sources of funding with different rules, processes, and costs.